-Meanwhile, hair hydration is the process in which water is applied and penetrates the cortex and medulla layers of the hair shaft, resulting in moisture provision and the hair's ability to absorb more water.
-Meanwhile, the cuticle with its lipid film will help lock the water within the inner layers, preventing moisture loss.
+Hair hydration is the process by that water is applied and penetrates the cortex and medulla layers of the hair shaft.
+Moreover, the cuticle layer, thanks to its lipid film, will help lock the water within the inner layers, preventing moisture loss.

-Once the hair is deprived of water or suffers from moisture deficiency, the hair elasticity or brittleness is altered, leaving it fragile and vulnerable to damage.
-Also, dry hair tends to absorb moisture from the environment, making it frizzy.
+Once the hair is deprived of water or suffers from moisture deficiency, hair elasticity (or brittleness) is altered.
+It will become more fragile and vulnerable to damage.
+Even worse, dehydrated hair is prone to absorbing moisture from the surrounding environment and becomes frizzy.

-When the cortex layer is affected by heat or harsh chemical treatments, the cuticle scales are raised and open instead of laying flat and pointing towards the hair tip.
-This alteration, in turn, leads to the struggle of your hair in retaining moisture.
+When the cortex layer is affected by heat or harsh chemical treatments, the cuticle scales raise and become open instead of staying flat and pointing towards the hair tip.
+This alteration, in turn, leads to the struggle of your hair to keep moisture within.

 As you already know, hair is unique among individuals.
 Thus, the hydration needs for hair vary, depending on the hair type, environment, lifestyle, and hair care regimen.
 How do you know if your hair has a moisture deficiency?

-In addition, hair that lacks moisture looks and feels rough and tough.
+In addition, dehydrated hair looks lifeless and dull, with little to no shine.
 It is more prone to breakage as it is super fragile.
-Dehydrated hair also takes more time to feel thoroughly wet in washing as it needs to absorb more water to be fully hydrated.
+Hair that lacks moisture also takes more time to feel thoroughly wet in washing as it needs to absorb more water to be fully hydrated.

 On the contrary, moisture-balanced, healthy hair is very resilient when wet or dry.
-It should feel soft and supple, move well and could be lustrous, sheen or shiny.
+It should feel soft and supple, move well and appears lustrous, sheen or shiny.